The Importance of Sleeping Well

 Sleeping helps strengthen memories and what knowledge you’ve learned throughout the day.

-When you’re sleeping, your brain will reprocess the memories and also link them to memories, which is why you’re better at problem-solving after a good night’s sleep.
+When you’re sleeping, your brain reprocesses the memories and also links them to memories, which is why you’re better at problem-solving after a good night’s sleep.

 3. Anti-Aging Beauty